praveen-1101/bank-api/README.md

 </ol>
 <h3>Deployment</h3>
 <p>The API was deployed on Vercel due to issues with Heroku's free-tier requirements, which require a payment method.
 Since I opted not to add a payment method for cautious reasons, <b><u>Vercel</u></b> was used as the deployment platform for easier setup and deployment.</p>
-<h3>Vercel Deployment Link: </h3>https://bank-api-rust.vercel.app
+<pre><h3>Vercel Deployment Link: </h3>https://bank-api-rust.vercel.app</pre>
 </ul>
 <h3>Time Taken</h3>
-<p>This project was completed in 2-3 days, focusing on API development, unit testing, and deployment.</p>
+<p>This project was completed in 2-3 days with 8-12 hours of focussed work, focusing on API development, unit testing, and deployment.</p>